 He further opined that innovation and incubation centres would be ideal to be set up in such places to train emerging entrepreneurs – largely in MSMEs segment for the various sector of Indian economy – so that their hidden potential is realized for growth, capital creation and additional employment generation in the country.

 Speaking on the occasion General Manager, SIDBI, Satya Prakash Singh expressed his concern that many entrepreneurs including start-ups and stand-ups approach SIDBI for funds without a perfect blueprint.
 He also asserted that crores of rupees grant and assistance already earmarked for such entrepreneurs in the Budget would be allocated through a high level of due diligence.

-He suggested that entrepreneurs and start-ups should first complete their home work in a meticulous manner and subsequently approach the SIDBI to support their venture that are found to be commercially viable as the institutions will entertain only such requests.
+He suggested that entrepreneurs and start-ups should first complete their homework in a meticulous manner and subsequently approach the SIDBI to support their venture that is found to be commercially viable as the institutions will entertain only such requests.

 Among others, dignitaries who attended the summit included Vice President, PHD Chamber, Anil Khaitan; Chairman, Innovation Committee, PHD Chamber, Deepak Pahwa and its Sr. Secretary, Jatinder Singh.